MichelNivard/Ridian/README.md

 > [!NOTE]
-> Known Issues:
+> Known Issues/To-Do:
 > 1. uses absolute paths for htmlwidgets
 > 2. Every note spins up an R process, if you do this for many notes you'll overwhlm memory
-> 3. Only tested on my personal macbook
+> 3. Only confirmed to work on MacOS on my mackbook & on Win 11's (on my macbook)
+> 4. No tests and other development necessities implemented
+> 5. No Contribution guilines (but help wanted!)